ashutoshmjain/gita/src/mathuraChap11.md

 Unfortunately no! - In Summer, he lives off the grid.
 It is only 20 mins flight though - I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel and waited for their response.

 I wish I could join you guys; but I am gone for a week - he continued - not hiding at all that he hated his work!
+The worst part was he couldn't tell it to Fairy - much less her friend.

-How could he tell others that he was the lead on "engineered bees" - planted in deep forests.
-They took care to plant them in deep forests where no man had ever gone in last ten years - zero human footprint, as they say in the language of "Intelligent GPS surveillance", yet the project was a hush hush.
-The effort was to resolve the growing demand of honey as humans stopped consuming cane sugars.
+How could he tell others that he was the lead on "engineered bees".
+They took care to hive them in deep forests where no man had ever gone -  at least in last ten years - zero human footprint, as they say in the IGS [^igs] community, yet the project was turned hush hush.
+The big idea, with all the pomp,  was to resolve the growing demand of honey for humans stopped consuming cane sugars.
 The new bees did make 5x honey but they turned 10x poisonous - a consequence that was never considered in the design.
 The nature demanded - if you have more, you must equip yourself even more to protect it.
-If the woke media got a hint, his career was on the line, but he was more scared of the hate he was sure to get from his own circle - The "Fairy", in particular.
+If the woke media got a hint, his career was on the line, but he was more worrisome of the hate he was sure to get from his own circle - The "Fairy", in particular.

 To his good luck, the last episode (with the bees) didn't get much attention even though Fairy, unaware of the situation, posted about it.
 How could he save the man?
 The rescue attempt, he was sure, had the Fairy killed at a single sting.
 She didn't have the patched genes active - a protection against the poison.
 Even though he knew, a technology that killed a single human, was programmed to be wiped off (that was the bargain that "Intelligence" secured with a promise to a practically free life for all the humans) - pursue till "one human death" - yet he let a human die just to save the Fairy.